adalton/apue3/Chapter12/Readme.md

    Additionally, some system calls cannot be used by multithreaded programs.
-   For example, the `setns` system call in Linux --- which is used to switch user namespaces --- cannot be called by multithreaded processes for some namespaces.
+   For example, the `setns` system call in Linux --- which is used to switch user namespaces --- cannot be called by multithreaded processes to switch to some some namespaces.
+If a multithreaded process needs to perform some action in a different namespace, it may need to fork first.

 6. Reimplement the program in Figure 10.29 to make it thread-safe without using `nanosleep` or `clock_nanosleep`.